DevExpress/testcafe/docs/articles/blog/2018-03-01-testcafe-v0-19-0-released.md

 });
 ```

-This action provides additional customization that allows you to position the center of the screenshot or crop it.
-For more information, see the [documentation](https://devexpress.github.io/testcafe/documentation/test-api/actions/take-screenshot.html#take-a-screenshot-of-a-page-element).
+This action allows you to position the center of the screenshot or crop it.
+For more information, see the [t.takeElementScreenshot](https://devexpress.github.io/testcafe/documentation/test-api/actions/take-screenshot.html#take-a-screenshot-of-a-page-element) description.

 ### ⚙ Filtering Elements by Their Visibility ([#1018](https://github.com/DevExpress/testcafe/issues/1018))

-You can now filter the selector's matched set to leave only visible or hidden elements.
-To do this, use the [filterVisible](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.html#filtervisible) and [filterHidden](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.html#filterhidden) methods.
+You can now use the [filterVisible](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.html#filtervisible) and [filterHidden](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.html#filterhidden) methods to display only visible or hidden elements.

 ```js
 import { Selector } from 'testcafe';